A hyperbolic Kac-Moody Calogero model: The real roots of the Kac--Moody algebra

 are timelike planes through the origin, which we call ``mirrors''.
 They intersect the lightcone and the two-sheeted hyperboloid $x{\cdot}x=-1$.
 The reflections~$s_\al$ act on the Minkowskian components~$x^\mu$ of a point~$x$ as $(s_\al x)^\mu = S^\mu_{\ \nu} x^\nu$ with

 Each such hyperbolic reflection preserves the radial coordinate $r=\sqrt{-x{\cdot}x}$ and the time orientation but reverses the spatial orientation ($\det S=-1$), hence it represents an involution on the future hyperboloid.
-A collection of such mirrors is displayed in Fig.~5, and Fig.~6 shows their intersections with the $x^0{=}1$ plane.
+A collection of such mirrors is displayed in Figure~5, and Figure~6 shows their intersections with the $x^0{=}1$ plane.